Find the Best Loan Companies

 - Origination fee: The origination, or processing, fee, is a one-time charge that covers the cost of processing a loan.
 This fee is typically included in the overall loan amount, so you aren’t required to pay it up front.

-- Pre-payment penalties: Some lenders charge a fee if you pay off your loan early.
+- Pre-payment penalties: Some loan companies charge a fee if you pay off your loan early.
 These fees help the lender make up the money they lose in interest, but they also prevent people from getting out of debt early when they’re able to.

 - Precomputed interest: Loans with a precomputed interest rate use the original amount instead of the outstanding balance to determine the amount of interest a consumer will pay each billing cycle.
 This method means your payments may get smaller as time passes.
 However, if you pay the loan off early, you won’t save any money on interest.